 Odd-toed ungulates bear their weight on their third toes, or have an odd number of toes.
 Animals in this group include horses, tapirs and rhinoceroses.

-Other types of ungulate include the Tubulidentata (aardvarks), and Sirenia (dugongs and manatees).
+Other types of ungulate include the aardvarks (Tubulidentata), and the dugongs and manatees (Sirenia).

 Online Zoo Ungulate Links